Common Ginger

 • Common Name: Common Ginger

-• Critters or Pests: Harmful: Nematodes, aphids, and spider mites
+• Critters: Harmful: Nematodes, aphids, and spider mites

 • Family: Zingiberaceae